aipotheosis-labs/aci-typescript-sdk/README.md

 const functions = await client.functions.search({
   app_names: ["BRAVE_SEARCH", "TAVILY"],
   intent: "I want to search the web",
-  allowed_apps_only: false, // If true, only returns functions of apps that are allowed by the agent/accessor, identified by the api key.
+  allowed_only: false, // If true, only returns the enabled functions of apps that are allowed by the agent/accessor, identified by the api key.
   format: FunctionDefinitionFormat.OPENAI, // The format of the functions, can be OPENAI, ANTHROPIC, BASIC (name and description only)
   limit: 10,
   offset: 0